openopt/copt/doc/index.rst

    * Few dependencies, pure Python library for easy deployment.

 .. warning::
-    This is a work in progress, things will break.
+    This library is a work in progress, expect some rough edges.

 Optimization algorithms